Philip2809/neato-brainslug/install-externally.md

     |TX|RX|
     |GND|GND|

 10. Tape the esp to the side, but make sure the robot can still be flushed against the wall on the side.
-Also, make sure to put something where the cables come out to avoid them beeing squised.
+Also, make sure to put something where the cables come out to avoid them being squished.

 ![cables-via-bumper](./pics/installs/d3-install-outside.png)